Dependent Directed Wiring Diagrams for Composing Instantaneous Systems: Stock-flow diagrams

 \subsection{Composing stock-flow diagrams}

-In this section, we define an operad algebra $\SF \colon \mathcal{O}(\dDWD) \to \mathcal{O}(\Set)$ for composing stock-flow diagrams.
-A stock-flow diagram graphically models a system in which flows transform one stock into another.
-For example, in the simple stock-flow diagram below there are three stocks representing a susceptible, infective, and recovered population.
-Three flows transform susceptible people into infective, infective into recovered, and recovered back into susceptible.
-Two one-sided flows represents the birth of susceptible individuals and the death of recovered individuals.

-A full-fledged, open stock-flow diagram consists of stocks, flows, sum variables, (auxiliary) variables, in ports, and out ports.
+In this subsection, we construct an operad algebra $\SF \colon \mathcal{O}(\dDWD) \to \mathcal{O}(\Set)$ for composing stock-flow diagrams.
+We focus on full-fledged, open stock-flow diagrams, which consist of stocks, flows, sum variables, (auxiliary) variables, in ports, and out ports.
 Each flow is assigned a variable that defines its rate.
 Each variable is linked to stocks, sum variables, variables, and in ports.
 The value of each variable is given by the auxiliary function and may only depend on the components to which it is linked.
 Finally, each out port outputs the sums of the variables to which it is linked.
 This setup is captured by the following definition.

 \begin{definition} An open stock-flow diagram with interface $\left(\binomx, d_X \right) \in \ob(\dDWD)$ consists of:

 \begin{itemize} \item A functor $F \colon \Hf \to \Set$ where $\Hf$ is the free category of the diagram